SedAqeh/AnimeSearchApp_SyedFaqihHassan/README.md

 ## 🧠 Overview

-This project was developed for ae **Frontend Coding Challenge**, showcasing proficiency in React, Redux, TypeScript, and frontend architecture design.
+This project was developed for a **Frontend Coding Challenge**, showcasing proficiency in React, Redux, TypeScript, and frontend architecture design.

 ### 👾 Users can: